 Claude McLin (1925 - 1995) was another talented tenorist of the Lestorian persuasion.
 Born in Chicago, he graduated from DuSable High School; he was appearing in Levi Sayles' "baby band" (with Johnny Griffin and Wilbur Campbell) in the spring of 1944.
 Returning from military service in 1946, he led tight, swinging combos (usually quartets) in Chicago from through the end of 1951; sat in on Monday nights at the Macomba Lounge; and worked many a Sunday dance at the Pershing Ballroom, dueling with other tenor players under the sponsorship of McKie Fitzhugh.
 None of his many tenor battles with Archia, Gene Ammons, and Prez himself were recorded—though he may have snuck into "Hey Tom Archia," a live Archia-Ammons duel from the first half of 1948.
 Fortunately, we do have a few sides that McLin made for Aristocrat and Chess (1949 - 1951): a 1949 sesssion with singer and pianist Laura Rucker, and three sessions under his own leadership from 1950 and 1951.
 Despite good press in the Chicago Defender throughout his stay in Chicago, McLin went through periods of unemployment in 1949 and the first half of 1950, and was regularly in hot water with the Musicians Union for not paying "Local tax" on his engagements.
 He got a significant boost when his rendition of "Mona Lisa" (recorded in July 1950) hit on the charts.
 But an attempted follow-up with "Tennessee Waltz," though strong artistically, lost out commercially to "Schoolboy" Porter's version on Chance.
 In general McLin lacked the staying power with the public that Gene Ammons had.
 An unexpected bonus in his discography is an October 1950 set in which McLin and the house band at the Pershing Ballroom were joined by Charlie Parker.
 Fed up with conditions in Chicago, Claude McLin moved his family to Los Angeles in 1952.
 He found steady work there, with occasional excursions to San Francisco and Las Vegas, but recording opportunities were scattered.
 Claude McLin appeared on an Amos Milburn session for Aladdin in 1954, recorded two singles for Golden Tone in 1958 (one of them backing L. C. Cohen, who also sang in a gospel group), and laid down two blues for Dootone in 1958.
 He made a solid single for his own label, Mac-Jac, in 1960, to promote a restaurant called the Countdown Café that he and his wife operated.
 Five and a half singles done from 1960 to 1962 for a small label called Allegro, run by Dunlap J. Cawthron, sought to reach a wider public by featuring his vocals as well as his tenor sax work; two of these were also issued on Cawthron's C&C imprint.
 His very last session, for Dooto in 1964, found him trying to appeal to a rock and roll audience; it was preceded by a second Mac-Jac single that effectively served as a demo for the same tunes, performed in jazzier renditions by his working trio.
 Work opportunies declined sharply after the last recording session and Claude McLin spent the last 25 years of his life out of music.
 [Last updated 6/16/16.]

-Miracle Records was a Chicago-area independent run by Lee Egalnick.
-Lew Simpkins, later the co-owner of United and States, was involved with the label during most of its lifetime (1946 - 1950).
-Initially launched in June 1946 with two commercially unsuccessful releases by "male torch singer" Rudy Richardson in August, Miracle regrouped, changed the color of its label from blue to red, and relaunched in December of that year.
-A third and final launch took place in May 1947.
+Miracle Records was a Chicago-area independent run by Lee Egalnick and Lew Simpkins.
+We don't know what Egalnick's original business was, but from 1944 to 1947, Simpkins owned S & S Bookstore at 107 East 47th, which also offered records and had a small studio for "auditions" in the back.
+Initially launched in June 1946 and run out of the bookstore, with two commercially unsuccessful releases by "male torch singer" Rudy Richardson coming out in August, Miracle regrouped, changed the color of its label from blue to red, and relaunched in December of that year.
+A third and final launch took place in May 1947, involving a move to 500 East 63rd Street.
 Miracle had national hits in "Fool That I Am" by Gladys Palmer, "Trees" by Al Hibbler (on the Sunrise label, which Miracle distributed from 1947 through 1949), and "Long Gone" and "Late Freight" by Sonny Thompson.
 The company's roster also included singer/pianist Memphis Slim (who did some of his best work for Miracle, and had a string of hits of his own), tenor saxophonist Eddie Chamblee, and gospel singer Robert Anderson.
 Despite the big hits, Miracle had invested heavily in recording during the last quarter of 1947, accumulating vocal sides by Gladys Palmer and crooning balladeer Browley Guy that no longer interested the record-buying public; the company was also afflicted by a lawsuit over composer credit for "Long Gone," even though it eventually won.
 No longer able to pay for recording sessions, the company went belly-up in the spring of 1950.
 By June 1950, Egalnick and Simpkins had established a successor label called Premium.
 Our listing includes all known releases on the Sunrise, Master, and Old Swing-Master labels that came out of their association with Miracle.
 Miracle recorded 204 masters, and issued 49 singles during its lifetime; another 8 sides that were recorded for Miracle appeared on Master or Old Swing-Master.
 Sunrise was responsible for 14 known releases in its basic series and 6 more in the Sunrise/Miracle 500 series.
-Most of the Miracle masters were acquired after the label's demise by King/Federal; a few were turned over to Master or retained for release on Premium; the Al Hibbler Sunrise sides were acquired by Chess, where they proved to be a significant source of revenue in 1951.
-Some of the Surnise gospel masters were acquired by Bob Shad's Sittin' in with... label.
+Most of the Miracle masters were acquired after the label's demise by King/Federal; a few were turned over to Master or retained for release on Premium; the Al Hibbler Sunrise sides were acquired by Chess, where they proved to be a significant source of revenue in 1951 and for some years to follow.
+Some of the Sunrise gospel masters were acquired by Bob Shad's Sittin' in with... label.
 We are indebted to Tom Kelly and Art Zimmerman for checking matrix numbers and label copy for many of these releases.
 A March 2005 list of Miracle masters that passed into the hands of King Records (provided to us by Ace Records) has given us much further insight into unreleased Miracle sides, along with those that were issued on other labels without their original matrix numbers.
 Additions and corrections are welcome.
-[Latest update 6/25/16]
+[Latest update 8/4/16]

 Prominent Chicago DJ Al Benson (1908 - 1978) made his first venture into the record business in January 1949, when he became the front man for a company called Old Swing-Master, after his favorite DJ handle.
 The major mover behind the company was Egmont Sonderling (1906 - 1997), who owned Master Records (a pressing plant) and United Broadcasting Studios.
 Although Benson had begun some free-lance recording in 1948 (and two of his sessions ended up on his label), he did no new productions for Old Swing-Master, whose modus operandi was to issue masters acquired from other independents that were already defunct or lacked adequate distribution.
 Old Swing-Master began with material left over from a failed "race" recording series on the Vitacoustic label, which went out of business in 1948 owing Sonderling money for studio time and mastering.
 The label's other releases were acquired from tiny Chicago operations like Planet and Marvel, or extinct enterprises such as Sunbeam and Rhumbogie.
 A deal was also cut to distribute 3 78s of Dixieland material from another local boutique label, Jazz Ltd. Toward the end of 1949, after putting out 17 known 78s, Old Swing-Master gave up its initial release program.
 However, Sonderling used the label a while longer for material acquired from the Miracle label to settle debts (during this final period, which saw 5 more releases, the dark red Old Swing-Master label was replaced with a blue one).
 Deciding to get out of the record business, Sonderling sold his pressing plant to Art Sheridan of Armour Plastics in March 1950.
 Old Swing-Master finally closed its doors in June, when Leonard Davis, who had been running the label's operations, jumped ship to Chess Records.
 By the end of the year, Sonderling had made his transition into radio by opening station WOPA; he spent the rest of his career building up and operating a chain of stations.
 After some further freelance recording and a loose alliance with Chess, Benson would make a more sustained effort at running a record company when he started Parrot in 1953.[Revised 7/10/13].